contentful/apps/examples/default-values-backend/README.md

 Both files have comments explaining the individual steps.

 All the steps that the setup script goes through can also be carried out in the Contentful web app.
-This includes creating Apps in your organization, generating a private/public RSA key pair <!-- via the App Key API -->, setting up webhooks <!-- via the App events API --> and installing the App into a space.
+This includes creating Apps in your organization, generating a private/public RSA key pair via the App Key API, setting up event listeners via the App events API and installing the App into a space.

 Once the App is installed, the application logic is quite simple.
-When the previously defined webhook gets called, the handler in the server code is executed with information about the event.
+When the previously defined event gets triggered, the handler in the server code is executed with information about the event.
 It then uses code from Contentfuls [node-apps-toolkit](https://github.com/contentful/node-apps-toolkit) to generate a temporary AppToken by authenticating with the private key.
 This can be used to freely access the API to make changes to the specified space and environment.
 In this case, new Entries for a certain Content Type are pre-filled with data.